feraligatorV/NewsHub-Laravel-Agentic-News-Platform/README.md

 # NewsHub-Laravel-Agentic-News-Platform
-NewsHub in laravel with Agents for a test in INFIELD
+NewsHub in laravel with Agents for a test in Infile Guatemala